-This innovative design aligns work and wellness in one place, naturally increasing your energy, focus, and productivity.
-Our goal is to help you optimize each day, so you have more time and energy to influence positive change in the world.
-Below you will find some tips for getting started with The Daily Page.
+The Daily Page is an innovative design that aligns work and wellness in one place, naturally increasing your energy, focus, and productivity.
+The goal is to help you optimize each day, so you have more time and energy to influence positive change in the world.
+Curious about getting started?
+Below you'll find some of our favorite tips for getting started with The Daily Page!

 This section can be used in several ways.
 Two of our favorites are: